REQUEST A FREE QUOTE

 Avoiding Harsh Chemicals: The Importance of a Gentle Approach

-One of the major concerns when cleaning engineered wood floors is avoiding harsh chemicals that could damage the finish or wear down the surface layer.
+One of the major concerns when cleaning engineered hardwood floors is avoiding harsh chemicals that could damage the finish or wear down the surface layer.
 Always look for cleaning products specifically made for engineered wood floors, and avoid any cleaners that contain ammonia, bleach, or abrasive substances.

 Establishing a Regular Cleaning Routine